sapegin/washingcode-book/manuscript/Code_style.md

 expect(c1.textContent).toEqual('Tacos')
 -->

-I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs vesus spaces.
+I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs versus spaces.

 In all the examples above I prefer the last variation but I’d never ask someone to change their code during code review if they use another variation.

 There’s zero code readability improvement.
 The code is just different, none of the variations are better than the other.
-And even the consistency argument isn’t good enough, unless we can automate code replacement completely transparently for the developer.
-Otherwise the cost of maintaining the convention would be too high.
+And even the consistency argument isn’t good enough unless we can automate code replacement completely transparently for the developer.
+Otherwise, the cost of maintaining the convention would be too high.

 ## Conclusion

 My rule of thumb here is: automate or forget.
-For example, [Prettier](https://prettier.io/) (see the [Autoformat your code](#autoformat-your-code) chapter) formats code with almost zero config, which saves enormous amount of time while you write code, read someone else’s code or discuss code style in your team.
+For example, [Prettier](https://prettier.io/) (see the [Autoformat your code](#autoformat-your-code) chapter) formats code with almost zero config, which saves an enormous amount of time while you write code, read someone else’s code or discuss code style in your team.

-Be vigilant when you adapt [a popular code styles](https://blog.sapegin.me/all/javascript-code-styles/): many are too opinionated and want us to write code in a very specific way, even when it doesn’t improve readability or maintainability of the code, or reduce the number of bugs.
+Be vigilant when you adapt [a popular code styles](https://blog.sapegin.me/all/javascript-code-styles/): many are too opinionated and want us to write code in a very specific way, even when it doesn’t improve the readability or maintainability of the code, or reduce the number of bugs.

 Prefer explicit over implicit, write code to maximize readability but don’t be too strict with others when they don’t do it the same way you would.
 Next time you review someone else’s code and want to ask them to change a piece of code, ask yourself: does it really make code more readable and maintainable or just makes it look more familiar to me.
 If it’s the latter, please don’t write that comment.